 Having said all that, a “package” assumes that you’re combining numerous things: park tickets, a hotel room, possibly airfare or other transportation, and maybe even dining.
-That all adds up quick.
+That all adds up quickly.
 Additionally, theme parks are notorious for being expensive, and that includes rooms rates.
 So, if cost is an issue, it may be worth your while to book your tickets and room separately and stay off-property,

 Universal Orlando Tickets

 Overall, guests are able to choose from: One-Park-Per-Day Tickets which allow you to visit either Universal Studios or Universal’s Islands of Adventure or Park-to-Park Tickets (i.e. 2-Parks – 1-Day) which allow you to visit both Universal Studios and Islands of Adventure, or a 1-Day Volcano Bay Ticket.

 The cost difference starts at around $50 if you’re only planning on going to the parks one day, which isn’t a small amount when one-day tickets start just over $100 already.
 But, that difference drops to around $20 a day for a two-day ticket.
 We think a park-to-park option is great, especially if you’re planning on visiting for only one day, as it lets you flit between parks at will.